-In the coming months, as we transition into the next phase of a COVID-19 world with millions newly unemployed, we expect to see a surge of new applicants for these federal safety net programs.
-This will place even greater demands on our systems and institutions.
-But as we all tackle the challenges of this onrush and rapidly respond to the crisis, let’s also start building the foundations for a new, better normal.
+We've seen a surge of new applicants for these federal safety net programs.
+This has placed even greater demands on our systems and institutions.
+But as we tackle the challenges and respond to the crisis, let’s also start building the foundations for a new, better normal.
 One that can reduce the endemic inequities that exist in our country today.

 We’re proud to partner with states and counties, community-based organizations and healthcare systems throughout the country to remove the barriers that limit people’s access to services unnecessarily.
 Together, we have been imagining and designing what a better system of connection can look like.
 For example:

 - In Arizona, we created a consumer facing, mobile-friendly application so people can apply for Medicaid, SNAP, and TANF at the same time, anytime, anywhere with an internet connection.